jsbien/glyph-miner/INSTALL.md

 Do not forget to restart nginx in order to make your changes work:
 `sudo service nginx restart`

+> Be aware that this change affects the entire nginx setup!

 ### Setting up the database
 Glyph Miner uses a MySQLcompatible MariaDB database to store its data.

-Create a new database and user `glyphminer` for Glyph Miner using `init_glyphminer_db.sql`.
-You have to run this as the root user (or any user with CREATE USER privilege):
+Create a new database and user `glyphminer` for Glyph Miner using `init_glyphminer_db.sql`:

 	mysql -u root -p < local/init_glyphminer_db.sql

+> Note that you have to run this as the root user (or any user with CREATE USER privilege)!

 Than import the database structure into the new database: